Middletown Friends Meetinghouse

 During the 1790s, the building was doubled in size through the addition of a separate apartment.
 In the 1880s, the meetinghouse was reconfigured creating a more church-like appearance and orientation.

-The Middletown Friends meetinghouse is an active worship center.
+The other Middletown Friends meetinghouse at 435 N Middletown Road is an active worship center.

 John Edwards, the Congressman from Pennsylvania is interred at the Middletown Friends Meetinghouse cemetery.